BPS Spectra, Barcodes and Walls: Persistent homology

 The reason these facts are important for us is that the persistent homology of a point cloud (or of any topological space) gives a persistent module.
 Then a barcode becomes a very effective tool to summarize and visualize homological features.

-Consider a point cloud $\sfX$, a collection of points in $\real^N$.
-We denote by $\sfX_\epsilon$ the point cloud $\sfX$ where every point $\mathsf{x} \in \sfX$ has been replaced by a ball $B_\epsilon (\mathsf{x})$ of radius $\epsilon$ centered at $\mathsf{x}$.
-We regard $\sfX_\epsilon$ as a continuous family of topological spaces indexed by the real variable $\epsilon \in \real_{\ge0}$, with $\sfX_0 = \sfX$.
+Consider a point cloud $\mathsf{X}$, a collection of points in $\mathbb{R}^N$.
+We denote by $\mathsf{X}_\epsilon$ the point cloud $\mathsf{X}$ where every point $\mathsf{x} \in \mathsf{X}$ has been replaced by a ball $B_\epsilon (\mathsf{x})$ of radius $\epsilon$ centered at $\mathsf{x}$.
+We regard $\mathsf{X}_\epsilon$ as a continuous family of topological spaces indexed by the real variable $\epsilon \in \mathbb{R}_{\ge0}$, with $\mathsf{X}_0 = \mathsf{X}$.
 For any fixed collection of values $0 = \epsilon_0 < \epsilon_1 < \epsilon_2 < \cdots$, we have the sequence of inclusions

-Similarly for each $\sfX_\epsilon$ we construct the associated Vietoris-Rips complex $\mathsf{VR}_{\epsilon/2} (\sfX)$.
+Similarly for each $\mathsf{X}_\epsilon$ we construct the associated Vietoris--Rips complex $\mathsf{VR}_{\epsilon/2} (\mathsf{X})$.
 Again this is a continuous family of simplicial complexes parametrized by $\epsilon$.
 On the other hand only for certain values of $\epsilon$ the simplicial complexes will be distinct, and again for those parameters we have a sequence of inclusions

-For each $\mathsf{VR}_{\epsilon} (\sfX)$ we construct the associated chain complex with coefficients in $\zed_p$, with $p$ a prime.
-Then passing to the $i$-th homology gives the $\IN$-persistence module
+For each $\mathsf{VR}_{\epsilon} (\mathsf{X})$ we construct the associated chain complex with coefficients in $\mathbb{Z}_p$, with~$p$ a~prime.
+Then passing to the $i$-th homology gives the $\mathbb{N}$-persistence module

-Technically both $\mathsf{VR}_{\epsilon} (\sfX)$ and the $H_i (\mathsf{VR}_{\epsilon} (\sfX) ; \zed_p)$ are really $\real$-persistence modules, indexed by the real variable $\epsilon$.
-However only for a finite number of $\epsilon$'s these complexes are really distinct, and we can therefore talk of $\IN$-persistence modules.
-More formally we pick any order preserving map $\IN \longrightarrow \real$ and construct the $\IN$-persistence modules out of the $\real$-persistence modules we have just defined, as explained more in detail in \cite{C09}.
+Technically both $\mathsf{VR}_{\epsilon} (\mathsf{X})$ and the $H_i (\mathsf{VR}_{\epsilon} (\mathsf{X}) ; \mathbb{Z}_p)$ are really $\mathbb{R}$-persistence modules, indexed by the real variable $\epsilon$.
+However only for a finite number of $\epsilon$'s these complexes are really distinct, and we can therefore talk of $\mathbb{N}$-persistence modules.
+More formally we pick any order preserving map $\mathbb{N} \longrightarrow \mathbb{R}$ and construct the $\mathbb{N}$-persistence modules out of the $\mathbb{R}$-persistence modules we have just defined, as explained more in detail in \cite{C09}.

 Note that all this construction relies essentially on the functoriality of homology.
 The maps in \eqref{Npersistence} are those induced by the inclusions of \eqref{VRfiltration}.
 Without these maps \eqref{Npersistence} would just be a collection of vector spaces.
 It is immediate to see, and follows just from the definition of homology and from its functoriality, that these maps obey all the required properties to define a persistence module.